 Enrolling in ACE designated courses allows you to help fulfill the mission of the university by taking courses that implement community-based learning into the curriculum.
 ACE courses allow you to earn community service hours in your academic course.
 As a student, these courses provide you the opportunity to make a difference in our communities and to improve the quality of life for the people in the organizations you will be working with.

-SHSU President Dana Gibson said “At Sam Houston we strive to promote our students' intellectual, social, ethical and leadership growth, and we do this by offering civic engagement and service–learning opportunities.”
+SHSU President Dana G. Hoyt said “At Sam Houston we strive to promote our students' intellectual, social, ethical and leadership growth, and we do this by offering civic engagement and service–learning opportunities.”
 With ACE we can help implement our President's vision for Sam Houston State University.